 The definition of a hedge is 'a line of two or more evergreen or semi-evergreen trees or shrubs of more than two metres in height, or a hedgerow that is predominantly evergreen'.
 These include cypresses such as leylandii, and other conifers such as yew, laurel, and box.
 Individual trees and shrubs are not included, and are outside the scope of the legislation.

-If you are the owner or occupier of an affected 'residential' property, you can bring a complaint about a high hedge to Mole Valley District Council (MVDC), provided you have taken all reasonable steps to try to resolve the matter by talking with your neighbour first, especially within the three months before involving the MVDC.
+If you are the owner or occupier of an affected 'residential' property, you can bring a complaint about a high hedge to Mole Valley District Council (MVDC), provided you have taken all reasonable steps to try to resolve the matter with your neighbour first, especially within the three months before involving the MVDC.
 However, if they won't talk to you, or you are nervous about speaking to them, try sending a polite letter.
 Keep a record of the steps you take, for example, copies of letters or a diary.
 If this fails, you should invite them to talk to independent mediators who can help you to find a way forward.
 Details of the Mid-Surrey Mediation Service can be found on this page.
 Further information on settling your dispute can be found in the leaflet 'Over the garden hedge', available via the link on this page.

-The council may issue a remedial notice that will require works on problem hedges.
-However, MVDC does not have powers to require that hedges should be reduced to less than two metres in height.
+If considered appropriate, the council may issue a remedial notice that will require works on problem hedges.
 The notice may also require that hedges be maintained at a reasonable height in the future.
 The notice becomes a 'charge' on the property, and legal obligations under such a notice pass to any subsequent owners.
-The time limit for carrying out the works will be given in the notice and will be reasonable in terms of giving the hedge owner the opportunity to enlist the services of a contractor, if necessary, and make arrangements for the works to be carried out.
+The time limit for carrying out the works will be given in the notice, and will be reasonable in terms of giving the hedge owner the opportunity to enlist the services of a contractor, if necessary, and make arrangements for the works to be carried out.
 Care must also be taken to protect nesting birds if cutting a hedge between March and August to avoid contravening wildlife protection legislation.

 The owner has a right of appeal against a remedial notice, which has to be made within 28 days of the notice being served.
 Appeals are dealt with independently by the Planning Inspectorate on behalf of the Secretary of State.
 Similarly, the complainant may appeal if the Council decides not to issue a remedial notice, or if the Council issues and then subsequently withdraws a notice.
 Either party may appeal against the terms of a remedial notice on the grounds that it either goes too far or does not go far enough.

-MVDC has the power to take enforcement action if the terms of a remedial notice are not fulfilled, and failure to comply can incur a fine up to £1000 in a magistrates court.
+MVDC has the power to take enforcement action if the terms of a remedial notice are not complied with, and failure to comply can incur a fine up to £1000 in a magistrates court.
 Further fines could be incurred if compliance is not forthcoming after the first court appearance.
 The Council also has powers to enter land and carry out works required by a remedial notice, and recover its expenses in so doing from the hedge owner.